percona/pmm-doc/docs/get-started/dbaas.md

 !!! note alert alert-primary "Availability"
     Automatic addition of k8s cluster in PMM is available starting with PMM 2.32.0.

-If you deploy PMM in k8s, you must manually add these k8s to PMM.
 In order to simplify DBaaS, k8s clusters can now be automatically added to PMM as follows:

 **Prerequisites:** Helm Chart/Manifest installed